Greig Laidlaw epitomised what it means to play rugby for Scotland.

 Scotland were drawn Australia in the quarter-final and despite another mammoth contribution from Laidlaw, kicking 19 points, they lost by the narrowest of margins going down 35-34.

-Laidlaw’s incredible performances earned him a place on the five-man shortlist for World Player of Year alongside eventual winner and World Cup winning fly-half Dan Carter, Michael Hooper, Julian Savea, David Pocock and Alun Wyn Jones.
+Laidlaw’s incredible performances earned him a place on the six-man shortlist for World Player of Year alongside eventual winner and World Cup winning fly-half Dan Carter, Michael Hooper, Julian Savea, David Pocock and Alun Wyn Jones.

 Only one other Scottish player has ever earned a nomination for the award, Mike Blair in 2008.